 What is the Healthy Futures Challenge?

-Parents, you can support your child’s participation in the Healthy Futures Challenge by being physically active with your child and by helping your child complete his or her physical activity log.
+Parents, you can support your children’s participation in the free Healthy Futures Challenge by being physically active as a family and by helping your children complete their physical activity logs.

-To find out if your child's school is participating, visit the Healthy Futures website.
+Find out if your child's school is participating in the Healthy Futures Challenge.